 Photogrammetry is a technique that makes three dimensional maps of a landscape by using the parallax of images obtained from different angles.
 Our partner Andromede Oceanologie has mastered and developed this technique on the reefs of Shark Fin Bay, in order to monitor their health.
 During the Sea Academy project, Andromede Oceanologie will monitor three sites of 150m2 within marine protected areas to observe their evolution in a protected environment.

 Continuous passive listening of the reefs is used to assess the activity and health of these sites.
 Non-visible species can be identified by recognising certain sounds.
 Sound triangulation allows us to locate them and map the reef’s activity as well as human activity (boats, dynamite).
-Our partner, the Chorus Research Institute, has mastered and developed this technique, and as part of the Sea Academy project, Chorus will monitor several sites in Shark Fin Bay, focusing on fish and invertebrates.
+Our partner, the Chorus Research Institute, has mastered and developed this technique, and as part of the Sea Academy project, Chorus will monitor several sites in Shark Fin Bay, in order to assess the health of the coral reefs.

-(Doherty et al, 2004; Planes et al 2002; Planes and Lecaillon 2001).
+The development cycle of coastal fish often include a pelagic phase: fish post-larvae have a mortality rate over 85% during the first week of coastal reef colonisation.
 In order to increase survival rates, our partner Ecocean is developing PCC techniques: capturing post-larvae at their most vulnerable stage and then releasing them into safe areas after they have grown for 2 to 3 months.
 This process increases reef fish populations.
-As part of the Sea Academy project, our foundation applies this technique to repopulate the 3 marine protected areas and Shark Fin Bay.
+As part of the Sea Academy project, our team, trained by Ecocean, applies this technique to repopulate the Shark Fin Bay.
 Monitoring allows us to estimate the survival rate of the released fish and their migration in the bay.

 Marine protected area monitoring